AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 When your [!DNL Commerce] data is labeled as sensitive, you can enforce those policies to prevent data operations that constitute policy violations.
 Learn more about [policy enforcement](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/enforcement/overview) in Experience Platform.

-## How Commerce handles data encryption
+## Data encryption in Commerce

-Adobe Commerce uses block-level encryption.
-For storage, Commerce uses Amazon Elastic Block Store (EBS).
-All EBS volumes are encrypted using the AES-256 algorithm, which means that the data is encrypted at rest.
-Commerce data in transit is conducted over secure, encrypted connections using HTTPS [TLS v1.2](https://datatracker.ietf.org/doc/html/rfc5246).
+Adobe [!DNL Commerce] uses block-level encryption.
+For storage, [!DNL Commerce] uses Amazon Elastic Block Store (EBS).
+All EBS volumes are encrypted using the AES-256 algorithm, which means that the data is encrypted at rest. [!DNL Commerce] data in transit is conducted over secure, encrypted connections using HTTPS [TLS v1.2](https://datatracker.ietf.org/doc/html/rfc5246).

 >[!IMPORTANT]
 >